rgambord/c99-doc/doc/sections/7/24/4/6/1/index.rst

 .. _9899_7.24.4.6.1p2:

+.. container:: snum

+   :ref:`2 <9899_7.24.4.6.1p2>`

-:ref:`2 <9899_7.24.4.6.1p2>` The wcslen function computes the length of the wide string pointed to by s.
+The wcslen function computes the length of the wide string pointed to by s.

 .. rubric:: Returns

 .. _9899_7.24.4.6.1p3:

+.. container:: snum

+   :ref:`3 <9899_7.24.4.6.1p3>`

-:ref:`3 <9899_7.24.4.6.1p3>` The wcslen function returns the number of wide characters that precede the terminating null wide character.
+The wcslen function returns the number of wide characters that precede the terminating null wide character.